FezVrasta/react-resize-aware/README.md

 ## Usage

-The API is simple yet powerful, the `useResizeAware` [Hook](https://reactjs.org/docs/hooks-reference.html) returns a component you will place inside the measured element, and an object containing its sizes:
+The API is simple yet powerful, the `useResizeAware` [Hook](https://reactjs.org/docs/hooks-reference.html) returns a React node you will place inside the measured element, and an object containing its sizes:

 ```jsx
 import React from 'react';